createcandle/configuration-files/boot/firmware/readme.txt

 force_controller_rebuild.txt 	# Will download the very latest version of the Candle Controller and build it from scratch.
 This takes a long time.
-Deprecated. generate_debug.txt 		# Will generate a file called debug.txt which contains details about the state of the system. generate_raspinfo.txt 		# Will generate a file called raspinfo.txt which contains details about the operating system. candle_forget_wifi.txt		# Will clear the currently stored wifi details (ssid, password) on the next reboot.
+Deprecated. generate_debug.txt 		# Will generate a file called debug.txt which contains details about the state of the system. generate_raspinfo.txt 		# Will generate a file called raspinfo.txt which contains details about the operating system. candle_forget_wifi.txt		# Will clear the currently stored wifi details (ssid, password) on the next boot. candle_forget_users.txt		# Will delete all users on the next boot.
+Useful if you forgot your password.

 # Factory reset related:
 keep_z2m.txt 			# Keep Zigbee2MQTT settings on factory reset.